 PCF (bitmap) version of GNU Unifont

-DescriptionThis contains two fonts: "Unifont" (unifont.pcf.gz) and "Unifont Sample" (unifont_sample.pcf.gz).
-This is a bitmap version of Unifont and Unifont Sample in a standard X11 format.
-The fonts provide a glyph for each visible code point (character) in the Unicode Basic Multilingual Plane (Plane 0).
-Plane 0 contains most of the world's modern writing scripts.
-These fonts look best at 12pt.
-Unifont Sample contains combining circles for combining characters, and so is suited for illustrating individual Unicode glyphs, whereas Unifont is intended for general-purpose writing.
-Complex fonts (such as Indic or Semitic scripts, where letters change shape depending on their position in a word, or such as Mongolian, which is written vertically) will not render perfectly.
-The philosophy behind Unifont, though, is that anything meaningful is better than an empty box for a unknown glyph.
+DescriptionThis contains three fonts: "Unifont" (unifont.pcf.gz), "Unifont CSUR" (unifont_csur.pcf.gz), and "Unifont Sample" (unifont_sample.pcf.gz).
+This is a bitmap version of Unifont in a standard X11 format.
+The fonts provide a glyph for each visible code point (character) in the Unicode Basic Multilingual Plane (BMP, or Plane 0).
+The BMP contains most of the world's modern writing scripts.
+These fonts look best at 12pt. unifont.pcf.gz contains Unicode Plane 0 glyphs.
+This is the main font. unifont_sample.pcf.gz contains combining circles for combining characters.
+Thus it is suited for illustrating individual Unicode glyphs, whereas Unifont is intended for general-purpose writing. unifont_csur.pcf.gz contains some scripts in the Plane 0 ConScript Unicode Registry (CSUR).
+These scripts are not part of the Unicode Standard, but are a popular use for the Private Use Area (PUA).
+Complex fonts (such as Indic or Semitic scripts, where letters change shape depending on their position in a word, or such as Mongolian, which can be written vertically) will not render perfectly.
+The philosophy behind this font, though, is that anything meaningful is better than an empty box for an unknown glyph.
 Consider using the TrueType version instead (ttf-unifont), because that version is scalable to any point size and has proper combining character support.

 Upload more screenshots

 Please help extend the collection of screenshots.
 Just make a screenshot and upload it here.
 You don't need to register or anything.Upload a screenshot

 Hint: upload an image here from your clipboard with Ctrl-V